bongiozzo/musica_mustdie/output/band_inflames.md

 # In Flames

-Дискография
-"Lunar Strain" 1994, Melodic Death Metal
-"The Jester Race" 1995, Melodic Death Metal "Subterranean" 1995, Melodic Death Metal
-"Whoracle" 1997, Melodic Death Metal
-"Black-Ash Inheritance" 1997, Melodic Death Metal "Colony" 1999, Melodic Death Metal
-"Clayman" 2000, Melodic Death Metal
-"The Tokyo Showdown - Live In Japan" 2001, Melodic Death Metal "Reroute To Remain" 2002, Melodic Death Metal "Trigger" 2003, Melodic Death Metal
-"Soundtrack To Your Escape" 2004, Melodic Death Metal "The Quiet Place (single)" 2004, Melodic Death Metal "Used & Abused In Live We Trust" 2005, Melodic Death Metal "Come Clarity" 2006, Melodic Death Metal
-"A Sense of Purpose" 2008, Metalcore
-"Delight And Angers" 2009, Metalcore
-"Deliver Us (single)" 2011, Melodic Death Metal "Sounds of a Playground Fading" 2011, Melodic Death Metal "Siren Charms" 2014, Metal
-"Battles" 2016, Metal
+## Дискография

+### "Lunar Strain" 1994, Melodic Death Metal

+1. Behind Strain
+2. Lunar Strain
+3. Starforsaken
+4. Dreamscape
+5. Everlost (Part I)
+6. Everlost (Part II)
+7. Hargalaten
+8. In Flames
+9. Upon An Oaken Throne
+10.Clad In Shadows

+ Mikael Stanne - Vocals
+ Karl Naslund - Guitars
+ Glenn Ljjungstrom - Guitars
+ Johan Larsson - Bass
+ Jesper Stromblad - Drums, Keyboards
+Violins & Viola Played By Ylva Wahlstedt
+Female Vocals By Jennica Johansson

+All Music & Lyrics By IN FLAMES
+Produced By IN FLAMES
+Engineered By H.Bjurkvist
+Recorded In Studio Fredman, Winter 1993

+(p)&(c) 1994 WRONG AGAIN Records

+### "The Jester Race" 1995, Melodic Death Metal

+1. Moonshield
+2. The Jesters Dance
+3. Artifacts Of The Black Rain
+4. Graveland
+5. Lord Hypnos
+6. Dead Eternity
+7. The Jester Race
+8. December Flower
+9. Wayfarer
+10.Dead God In Me

+All Songs By IN FLAMES.
+Produced By Fredrik Nordstrom & IN FLAMES.
+Engineered By F.Nordstrom & Patrik Hellgren.
+Recorded In Studio Fredman.

+Anders Friden - Vocals
+Glenn Ljunqstrom - Lead Guitars
+Johan Larsson - Bass, Backing Vocals
+Jesper Stromblad - Lead Guitars, Acoustic Guitars, Keyboards Bjorn Gelotte - Drums & Lead Guitars

+Keyboards By Fredrik Nordstrom.

+(P)c 1996 NUCLEAR BLAST Records

+### "Subterranean" 1995, Melodic Death Metal

+1. Stand Ablaze
+2. Ever Dying
+3. Subterranean
+4. Timeless
+5. Biosphere

+All Songs By IN FLAMES.
+Produced By IN FLAMES.
+Engineered By F.Nordstrom.
+Recorded In Studio Fredman,Summer-Winter 1994.

+Glenn Ljunqstrom - Guitars
+Johan Larsson - Bass, Backing Vocals
+Jesper Stromblad - Guitars, Keyboards
+Bjorn Gelotte - Drums

+(P)&(C) 1995 WRONG AGAIN Records

+### "Whoracle" 1997, Melodic Death Metal

+1. Jotun
+2. Food For The Gods
+3. Gyroscope
+4. Dialogue With The Stars
+5. The Hive
+6. Jester Script Transfigured
+7. Morphing Into Primal
+8. Worlds within The Margin
+9. Episode 666
+10.Everything Counts
+11.Whoracle

+Anders Friden - Vocals, Percussion
+Jesper Stormblad - Lead And Acoustic guitar, keyboards, percussion
+Glenn Ljungstrom - Rhytm Guitar
+Johan Larsson - Bass Guitar
+Bjorn Gelotte - Drums, Percussion, Lead and acoustic guitars
+Produced By Frederik Norstrom
+All songs By IN FLAMES, except 10 by DEPECHE MODE (p)(c)1997 Nuclear Blast

+### "Black-Ash Inheritance" 1997, Melodic Death Metal

+1. Goliaths Disarm Their Davids 4:56
+2. Gyroscope 3:26
+3. Acoustic Medley 2:34
+4. Behind Space (live) 3:36

+### "Colony" 1999, Melodic Death Metal

+1. Embody The Invisible 3:37
+2. Ordinary Story 4:16
+3. Scorn 3:37
+4. Colony 4:39
+5. Zombie Inc.  5:05
+6. Pallar Anders Visa 1:41
+7. Coerced Coexistence 4:14
+8. Resin 3:21
+9. Behind Space ґ99 3:58
+10.Insipid 2000  3:45
+11.The New Word 3:18

+### "Clayman" 2000, Melodic Death Metal

+1. Bullet Ride
+2. Pinball Map
+3. Only For The Weak
+4. As The Future Repeats Today
+5. Square Nothing
+6. Clayman
+7. Satellites And Astronauts
+8. Brush The Dust Away
+9. Swim
+10.Suburban Me
+11.Another Day In Quicksand

+### "The Tokyo Showdown - Live In Japan" 2001, Melodic Death Metal

+Bullet Ride
+Embody the Invisible
+Jotun
+Food for the Gods
+Moonshield
+Clayman
+Swim
+Behind Space
+Only for the Weak
+Gyroscope
+Scorn
+Ordinary Story
+Pinball Map
+Colony
+Episode 666

+### "Reroute To Remain" 2002, Melodic Death Metal

+01. Reroute To Remain
+02. System
+03. Drifter
+04. Trigger
+05. Cloud Connected
+06. Transparent
+07. Dawn Of A New Day
+08. Egonomic
+09. Minus
+10. Dismiss The Cynics
+11. Free Fall
+12. Dark Signs
+13. Metaphor
+14. Black & White

+Album information:

+CD Nuclear Blast - 2002

+All songs written by Gelotte / Stromblad / Friden.
+Lyrics by Friden except "Reroute to remain" and "Dismiss the cynics" co-written by Helena Lindsjo.
+Produced by Daniel Bergstrand.
+Mixed by Daniel Bergstrand, Anders Friden and Orjan Ornkloo.
+Art direction, design and photography by Niklas Sundin.

+Additional help provided by:
+Maria Gauffin - vocals on "Metaphor"
+Fiol-Olof - violin on "Metaphor"
+Orjan Ornkloo - Keyboards/programming
+Teddy Moller - Drum tech
+Cymbal-Simon - Cymbal provider

+### "Trigger" 2003, Melodic Death Metal

+01. Trigger (single edit)
+02. Watch Them Feed (new song)
+03. Land Of Confusion (Genisis cover)
+04. Cloud Connected (remix)
+05. Moonshield (c64 karaoke version)

+"Trigger (video clip)
+Cloud Connected (video clip)

+Anders Friden - vocals
+Jesper Stromblad - guitar
+Bjorn Gelotte - guitar
+Peter Iwers - bass
+Daniel Svensson - drums

+Trigger" taken from the album "Reroute To Remain" Produced by Daniel Bergstrand
+Mixed by Daniel Bergstrand, Anders friden and
+Orjan Ornkloo

+"Watch Them Feed", "Land Of Confusion" and
+"Moonshield (c64 karaoke remix)" recorded at Phlat Planet
+Produced and mixed by In Flames
+"Cloud Connected (Club Remix)" made by Orjan
+Ornkloo / Dreamworld productions
+Video clips made by Peacemaker Filmproduktion

+All songs written and arranged by In Flames, except "Land Of Confusion" written by Genesis.

+Art direction and design by Cabin Fever Media

+### "Soundtrack To Your Escape" 2004, Melodic Death Metal

+01. F(r)iend
+02. The Quiet Place
+03. Dead Alone
+04. Touch Of Red
+05. Like You Better Dead
+06. My Sweet Shadow
+07. Evil In A Closet
+08. In Search For I
+09. Borders And Shading
+10. Superhero Of The Computer Rage
+11. Dial 595-escape
+12. Bottled

+Anders Friden - vocals
+Jesper Stromblad - guitar
+Bjorn Gelotte - guitar
+Peter Iwers - bass
+Daniel Svensson - drums

+Produced by Daniel Bergstrand.
+Recorded somewhere in Denmark, except drums at
+Dug-Out studio.
+Mixed at Galaxy Studios, Belgium by Daniel
+Bergstrand, Orjan Ornkloo and Anders Friden.
+Mastered by Bjorn Engelmann at Cutting Room.
+Guitars and keyboards recorded by Orjan Ornkloo.
+Drums, vocals and bass recorded by Daniel
+Bergstrand.
+All programming and samples by Orjan Ornkloo.
+Artwork and design by Cabin Fever Media.
+Music and lyrics by Bjorn Gelotte, Jesper
+Stromblad and Anders Friden.
+All arrangements by In Flames.

+### "The Quiet Place (single)" 2004, Melodic Death Metal

+01. The Quiet Place
+02. My Sweet Shadow (Remix)
+03. Varmlandsvisan (live)

+CD-Rom bonus:
+04. The Quiet Place (videoclip)
+05. Studio recording session (videoclip)
+06. Screensaver (enhanced part)

+### "Used & Abused In Live We Trust" 2005, Melodic Death Metal

+CD 1:

+01. Pinball Map
+02. System
+03. Behind Space
+04. Cloud Connected
+05. In Search For I
+06. The Quiet Place
+07. Trigger
+08. Touch Of Red
+09. My Sweet Shadow

+CD 2:

+01. F[r]iend
+02. Dead Alone
+03. Like You Better Dead
+04. Evil In A Closet
+05. Borders And Shading
+06. Superhero Of The Computer Rage
+07. Dial 595 - Escape
+08. Bottled
+09. Artifacts Of The Black Rain
+10. Moonshield
+11. Food For the Gods
+12. Jotun
+13. Colony
+14. Only For The Weak

+### "Come Clarity" 2006, Melodic Death Metal

+1. Take This Life
+2. Leeches
+3. Reflect The Storm
+4. Dead End
+5. Scream
+6. Come Clarity
+7. Vacuum
+8. Pacing Deathґs Trail
+9. Crawl Through Knives
+10. End Of Things
+11. Our Infinite Struggle
+12. Vanishing Light
+13. Your Bedtime Story Is Scaring Everyone

+### "A Sense of Purpose" 2008, Metalcore

+1. The Mirror's Truth
+2. Disconnected
+3. Sleepless Again
+4. Alias
+5. I'm the Highway
+6. Delight and Angers
+7. Move Through Me
+8. The Chosen Pessimist
+9. Sober and Irrelevant
+10. Condemned
+11. Drenched In Fear
+12. March To The Shore

+### "Delight And Angers" 2009, Metalcore

+1. Delight And Angers 03:39
+2. Delight And Angers (Instrumental) 03:39
+3. Delight And Angers (Video)

+### "Deliver Us (single)" 2011, Melodic Death Metal

+1. Deliver Us 03:30

+### "Sounds of a Playground Fading" 2011, Melodic Death Metal

+1. Sounds of a Playground Fading  04:44
+2. Deliver Us  03:30
+3. All For Me  04:31
+4. The Puzzle  04:34
+5. Fear Is the Weakness  04:07
+6. Where the Dead Ships Dwell  04:27
+7. The Attic  03:18
+8. Darker Times  03:25
+9. Ropes  03:42
+10. Enter Tragedy  03:59
+11. Jester's Door  02:38
+12. A New Dawn  05:52
+13. Liberation  05:10

+Anders Friden  Vocals
+Bjцrn Gelotte  Guitars
+Peter Iwers  Bass
+Daniel Svensson  Drums, Percussion

+### "Siren Charms" 2014, Metal

+1. In Plain View
+2. Everything's Gone
+3. Paralyzed
+4. Through Oblivion
+5. With Eyes Wide Open
+6. Siren Charms
+7. When the World Explodes
+8. Rusted Nail
+9. Dead Eyes
+10. Monsters in the Ballroom
+11. Filtered Truth

+### "Battles" 2016, Metal

 ## Отношения с другими группами